 August is over.
 That’s a little depressing.
 I want to live in a place where I don’t get invitations for “End of Summer (Choose Activity).”
 I want to live somewhere where the weather is hot year ’round—it’s how I’m meant to live.

 Anyway, August was tough, financially speaking.
 We had some out-of-the-ordinary car expenses which just reinforces my desire to downsize our vehicles once they’re paid off (only a few more months, now).
+As for other costs like home appliances repair and home renovations, I was glad I’d read some home warranty reviews and purchased a home warranty, because it’s those costs that are paying for almost all of repairs right now.
+We also bought some new ones off of Unclutterer because some were beyond repair.
 We’re currently thinking about selling the ‘Vette and E500 for a used Honda CR-V. Seems like good gas mileage, good family size, relatively low cost-to-own….thoughts from the crowd?
 Is this a terrible car that will put my family in danger?

 Markets were also way down.
 The numbers below are through September 1st, so that even makes it look worse than it is (markets were down almost 3% on Sep.
 1st, and have recovered a bit since then).
 The chaos caused me to write about how to keep your head when markets get sporty.